Want to know how to recreate retro pin curls at home? It’s never been simpler!

 How do you sleep with pin curls?

 Worried your pin curls will get flattened while you sleep?
-You just need to make sure that your curls are sitting flat against your scalp (like they do in Step 4), instead of being elevated away from it.
+You just need to make sure that your curls are sitting flat against your scalp, instead of being elevated away from it.
 That way, when you tie your headscarf around it, your curls will feel secure and be protected throughout the night.

 Psst…If you find it hard to tie a headscarf, try a turban, as it is comfortable to sleep in and more secure.